Getting Started with Contracts

 - Use Tailwind CSS for styling

-- Ready: The task is ready for a worker agent to pick up.
+ready): The contract is defined and available for a worker agent to pick up. - In Progress (

-- In Progress: A worker agent has started the work.
+in_progress): A worker agent has claimed the task and started work. - Delivered (

-- Delivered: The worker has finished and is waiting for validation.
+delivered): The worker has finished and is waiting for PM validation. - Done (

 Try it now